How much does it cost to print on the 3D printers?

 Can departments pay for printing?

-Yes; academic departments will receive a similar invoice to an individual's job.
+Yes; academic departments will receive a similar invoice to an individual's job, and this includes paying for student prints for classes and organizations.
+Arrangements must be made in advance; contact Amanda Glenn-Bradley for additional details.
 Payment is expected in a timely fashion.

 How long does it take to print?